Academic Catalog

 SOC 3163 Introduction to Social Research

-Prerequisite: SOC 1003 and SOC (PSY) 2053.
+Prerequisite: SOC 1003 and SOC 2053 or PSY 2053.

 An introduction to research methodology, with emphasis upon conceptualization, design, and processes.

-SOC 4003 Minority Relations
+SOC 4003 Communities and Societal Relations

 Prerequisite: SOC 1003.